Why Is My Car Pulling to One Side?

 If your car is pulling while you brake, that’s where we’ll check first.
-An example of a brake-caused pulling problem is stuck calipers.
+An example of a brake-caused pulling problem is stuck calipers, usually making grinding noises.
 Calipers are what apply the pressure to your brake pads, and if one is stuck part way back, your brakes will wear unevenly.

 Brakes are especially important in slippery winter and spring conditions, so if you notice anything odd about your brakes, make an appointment with us right away.